XXIV Old Buildings - Leading Commercial / Chancery Barristers

 He has also been described as an “Excellent junior.
 Focussed and hard working” and “a pleasure to work with and a charming practitioner who provides quality advice and always offers a clear litigation strategy” and well as being a “prodigiously hard worker” who “turns around big pieces of work in the blink of an eye.

 Hugh is an experienced arbitration practitioner and advocate.
-He has acted in arbitration proceedings both as sole counsel and as part of a large team.
-His experience includes complex, international and high value commercial disputes for individuals and corporate clients across a range of sectors, including oil and gas, banking and financial services, pharmaceuticals and aviation.
-Recent and current arbitration related work includes:
+He has acted in arbitration proceedings as sole counsel, as a leader and as part of larger teams.
+His experience includes complex international and high value commercial disputes for individuals and corporate clients across a range of sectors, including oil and gas, banking and financial services, pharmaceuticals, agriculture, manufacturing and aviation.
+Hugh is familiar with the rules of the major arbitral institutions, including the ICC, ICDR, DIFC- LCIA and the UNCITRAL rules.
+His arbitration related experience includes:

-• LCIA Arbitration – Acting (as sole Counsel) in a dispute between Kuwaiti family members concerning the contractual division of proceeds of banking litigation.
+• LCIA Arbitration – Acting in a dispute between Kuwaiti family members concerning the contractual division of proceeds of banking litigation.

-• LCIA Arbitration – Acting (with Steven Thompson QC and Emma Hughes) in multiple arbitration proceedings between international parties concerning disputes relating to the manufacture and supply of aeronautical components.
+• LCIA Arbitration – Acting in multiple arbitration proceedings between international parties concerning disputes relating to the manufacture and supply of aeronautical components (with Steven Thompson KC).

-• LCIA Arbitration – Acting (as sole Counsel) in disputes between international parties concerning the supply and recall of, and defects in the manufacturing processes of, pharmaceutical products.
+• LCIA Arbitration – Acting in disputes between international parties concerning the supply and recall of, and defects in the manufacturing processes of, pharmaceutical products.

 • Acting for an owner trustee of a leasing corporation in an action against a Turkish airline following a repudiation of the leases and failure to return the aircraft in serviceable and airworthy condition.